colour.continuous.MultiSignals#

 False

-Return whether the multi-continuous signals is not equal to given other object.
+Determine whether the multi-signals is not equal to the specified object.

 Parameters:

-other (Any) – Object to test whether it is not equal to the multi-continuous signals.
+other (object) – Object to test whether it is not equal to the multi-signals.

 Returns:

-Whether given object is not equal to the multi-continuous signals.
+Whether the specified object is not equal to the multi-signals.

 Return type: